valentinHenry/Vim-class/README.md

 =========

 ## About
-I definitely don't know everything about vim, I'm pretty much learning every day new stuff, but with this repo, I hope I'll share what I consider useful when using this wonderful editor.
+I definitely don't know everything about vim.
+I'm pretty much learning new stuff everyday, but with this repo, I hope I'll share what I consider useful when using this wonderful editor.

 The cheatsheet is a list of commands and explanations of what I use the most